08 Jul 2020

-Some sports organizations looked to provide a new purpose to fill the gap left by sport.
+Some sports organisations looked to provide a new purpose to fill the gap left by sport.

 For others, this extended to community outreach and charitable work, as well as providing personal development plans for individuals to go away and work on diverse life skills.

-All of this may lead to greater understanding, tolerance, and efficiency on returning to the office and is likely to feed into a wider re-evaluation around organizational culture and practices.
+All of this may lead to greater understanding, tolerance and efficiency on returning to the office and is likely to feed into a wider re-evaluation around organisational culture and practices.

-Sports who know when they are returning to action have focused on re-establishing team dynamics and re-socializing on the assumption it may take time for trust to come back.
-Not just in individual organizations, but society at large.
+Sports who know when they are returning to action have focused on re-establishing team dynamics and re-socialising on the assumption it may take time for trust to come back.
+Not just in individual organisations, but society at large.

 Mental health is a collective issue